randomprecision/vault_test_environment/replication-vault-hsm/README.md

 ## **You MUST have a valid Vault Enterprise license to use this vagrant environment**

-This Vagrantfile will spin up four "debian/stretch64" VMs:
+This Vagrantfile will spin up four "debian/stretch64" VMs with softHSM and auto-unseal:

 * 2 Vault+prem servers (with Consul client)
 * 2 Consul servers